Commonwealth Equity Services LLC Lowers Holdings in Yum! Brands, Inc. (NYSE:YUM)

 The company also recently disclosed a quarterly dividend, which will be paid on Friday, June 11th.
 Stockholders of record on Friday, May 28th will be issued a $0.50 dividend.
 This represents a $2.00 dividend on an annualized basis and a dividend yield of 1.69%.
 The ex-dividend date is Thursday, May 27th.
 Yum!
 Brands’s dividend payout ratio is presently 56.34%.

 Yum!
-Brands declared that its Board of Directors has initiated a share repurchase program on Monday, May 10th that allows the company to buyback $2.00 billion in outstanding shares.
-This buyback authorization allows the restaurant operator to reacquire up to 5.7% of its stock through open market purchases.
-Stock buyback programs are typically a sign that the company’s management believes its stock is undervalued.
+Brands announced that its Board of Directors has approved a share repurchase program on Monday, May 10th that authorizes the company to repurchase $2.00 billion in outstanding shares.
+This repurchase authorization authorizes the restaurant operator to buy up to 5.7% of its stock through open market purchases.
+Stock repurchase programs are typically a sign that the company’s leadership believes its shares are undervalued.

 In other news, CEO David W. Gibbs sold 1,282 shares of the company’s stock in a transaction dated Monday, March 29th.
 The stock was sold at an average price of $108.00, for a total value of $138,456.00.
 Following the sale, the chief executive officer now owns 22,256 shares in the company, valued at $2,403,648.
 The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
 Also, CEO David W. Gibbs sold 46,473 shares of the company’s stock in a transaction dated Thursday, April 29th.
 The stock was sold at an average price of $118.38, for a total value of $5,501,473.74.
 Following the completion of the sale, the chief executive officer now owns 57,426 shares in the company, valued at approximately $6,798,089.88.
 The disclosure for this sale can be found here.
 Insiders sold 49,117 shares of company stock worth $5,801,286 in the last 90 days.
 Company insiders own 0.72% of the company’s stock.